 For most websites — tutorial blogs, business sites, portfolio sites, informational resources — .com is the right choice.
 It is the extension people default to when typing from memory, and it carries the most general trust across audiences.

 For tech startups and SaaS products, .io is widely accepted.
 For nonprofits, .org is appropriate.
+Newer alternatives like .co, .dev, or .shop can work for a specific niche audience that already recognises them (developers know .dev, online stores are increasingly comfortable with .shop) — but they are a deliberate trade-off, not a free substitute for .com.
+If your preferred .com is genuinely taken by an unrelated, inactive site rather than a real competitor, a well-matched alternative extension is usually still a better choice than a compromised, hard-to-remember .com.
 But for the kinds of sites most people are building, .com remains the safest starting point.
 The ICANN overview of the domain name system explains how extensions are structured and governed if you want to understand the full picture.

 Before registering, search the name in Google and across the main social media platforms.
 Look for existing companies, products, or websites using the same name.
 A domain that looks available but shares a name with an established brand creates confusion for visitors and may cause legal problems later.

-Step 7: Build a shortlist and test availability
+Step 8: Build a Shortlist and Test Availability

 Your first choice will almost always be taken.
 Having five to ten candidates going into this step makes it easier to find something that is both available and genuinely usable.
 Common workarounds include shortening the name, adding one descriptive word, or slightly modifying the brand name.